gvil-research/leaf-segmentation-unet/README.md

 * cd back to project root and run `python train.py` to train the model

-When training the model saves the weights in the `./model/pretrained` model.
+When training, the model saves the weights in the `./model/pretrained` model.
 * `latest_weights.pth` - weights saved at the end of the last epoch
 * `best_val_weights.pth` - weights saved when the model obtained minimum validation loss

 ### use pretrained (prediction)

 coming soon

+### acknowledgement

+* DenseLeaves dataset - Michigan State University [visit](https://www.egr.msu.edu/denseleaves/)

 ### update log
 2021-06-24: first code upload, most of the code is really bad (I wrote them a while ago).
 I shall refactor them soon.